twesleyb/getPPIs/README.md

 ## Usage
 The package contains several key functions:
-1. __getHitPredict__ - facilitates download of HitPredict data and mapping protein identifiers to stable Entrez gene IDs.
+1. __getPPIs__ - Build a protein-protein interaction database.
-2. __getHomoloGene__ - maps genes to homologs in a species of interest (e.g. map human PPIs to mouse).
+A wrapper function that the work getHitPredict, getHomoloGene, and getInteractionMethods.
-3. __getMethods__ - annotates the HitPredict detection methods with more human-readable names.
+2. __mapIDs__ - Map gene IDs from one format to another (e.g. uniprot to entrez).
-4. __getPPIs__ - wrapper function that does the work getHitPredict, getHomoloGene, and getPPIs.
+3. __getHomologs__ - Map gene identifiers to homologs in another species.
-5. __buildNetwork__ - builds a PPI graph given some genes of interest (currently only works for mouse).
+4. __buildNetwork__ - builds a PPI graph given some genes of interest (currently only works for mouse).

 ### Usage Examples:
 ```R